saumya-singh13/weather-monitoring-system/README.md

 ```bash
 npm install
 ```
-Wait for it to install the necessary packages listed in package.json, including:
+Wait for it to install the necessary packages listed in package.json ignoring the warnings, including:

 - react
 - react-dom
 - tailwindcss
 - postcss
 - autoprefixer

 ## Setup Instructions
 - Clone the repository: